Skip to Main Content

 Greg McFall teaching his class

-Greg McFall, MAED ’07 came from three generations of teachers, but it took him a while to find his own way into the classroom.
+Greg McFall, MAEd ’07 came from three generations of teachers, but it took him a while to find his own way into the classroom.
 When he did, he was named California Teacher of the Year for his innovative and relational teaching style at public schools in Orange County.

 “Once I knew I wanted to teach, I really tried to become a master of my craft,” says McFall.
 “I tweak and adapt things to make them interesting to myself and to the kids.
 I think that’s the trick … You have to look to non traditional ways, to take the kids wherever they are and have exciting lessons, and build upon each success.
 It takes time.”